Halal Hunting

 Volume 7, Book 67, Number 406

-When taking the shot, the hunter is required to mention Allah’s Name – this is part of the intent aspect of hunting.
+When taking the shot, the hunter must mention Allah’s Name – this is part of the intent aspect of hunting.
 It’s thanks to Allah for providing the beast to feed the man.
-If you think about it, most of us, Muslim or not, do actually put forward some form of thanks when taking life (if not, maybe think about why it could be a good thing), this is just a formalisation of that process.
+If you think about it, most of us, Muslim or not, do put forward some form of thanks when taking life (if not, maybe think about why it could be a good thing); this is just a formalisation of that process.

 Kadeja Assaad